 However, we get tons of other questions about finances that our expense reports won’t answer, so I’ll start addressing those questions in other blog posts.

-A common question we receive these days is if we are saving or investing while we travel?
+A common question we receive these days is if we are saving or investing while on our adventure?

-Are we saving and investing while we travel long term?
+Are we saving and investing while on our adventure? (in 2016)

-Short answer.
-Yes, we are saving and investing while on our adventure.
+Yes, we are saving and investing while on our adventures.

 We didn’t raid 401k’s to make this adventure happen.